nocentino/sql-s3-object-integration/README.md

 ### Example Usage

-Run each of the steps manually:
+In [`demo.sh`](https://github.com/nocentino/sql-s3-object-integration/blob/main/backup/demo.sh) run each of these line by line to walk through the demo:

 Create a database:
 ```